mappable-world/mappable-cli/README.md

-# Mappable JS Package utils
+# Mappable JS CLI utils

 The project is used for inheritance in packages https://mappable.world/docs/js-api/ref/packages/index.html